astropy/halotools/docs/mock_making/models.rst

-This simple call with no arguments builds an instance of a model based on the formulation of the HOD introduced in Kravtsov, et al. (2004), with default settings to use best-fit parameter values taken from the literature.
+This simple call with no arguments builds an instance of a model based on the formulation of the HOD introduced in Kravtsov, et al. (2004), with default settings to use best-fit parameter values taken from the subsequent literature.
 For a complete listing of the optional features supported by this pre-built model, see the `~halotools.empirical_models.preloaded_hod_blueprints.Kravtsov04` documentation `~halotools.empirical_models`.